 In early September 2022, an almost 24,000 acre fire, the Fairview fire, came within 10 miles of the boundary of the District.
 Heavy rain and thunderstorms that occurred four days after the start of the fire benefitted firefighters in extinguishing the fire.
 While some areas were evacuated for a short period, there were no evacuations of City residents.

-Otherwise, there were two other wildfires in the last four years, the Chaparral fire in 2021 and the Tenaja fire in 2019, in the general area neither of which affected property in the City.
+In addition, there were two other recent wildfires in the vicinity of the City: the Chaparral fire in 2021 and the Tenaja fire in 2019; neither of these fires damaged property in the City.
 Both fires were over ten miles from the City boundary, and the District is located on the other side of the City.
 There have also been recent wildfires in the County of San Diego, but none have crossed into Riverside County or had any impact on property in the City.